xavi0007/MAS_chatbot/README.md

 # A foundation model based multi agent system.

-On top of a normal LLM chatbot, I added an AI evaluator to evaluate the chatbot's response on the fly and offer 'advice' for improvements.
-The evaluator should also detect any possible hallucinations.
-The LLM chatbot is also capable of recieving simple feedback from user.
-If feedback is bad, perhaps LLM requires more prompting and follow ups from the user to output better response.
-This hopes to mitigate some parts of the garbage in, garbage out problem.

-The entire system is deployed on a flask system.
-Currently, the LLM model is ran locally.
+Enhanced a standard LLM chatbot by integrating an AI evaluator that assesses the chatbot's responses in real-time and provides suggestions for improvements.
+This evaluator also identifies potential hallucinations.
+The chatbot can accept basic user feedback, and if the feedback indicates issues, the LLM may require additional prompts and follow-ups to generate a better response.
+This approach aims to reduce the impact of the garbage in, garbage out problem.
+The entire system is deployed on a Flask platform, with the LLM model currently running locally.

 ## To get started